top of page

 Decide on Option

-After all factors have been studied and the case is clear, it is time to choose a legal route.
-Such as defending liability in court or paying for compensation and sentiment.
+After all factors have been studied and the case is clear, it is time to determine the appropriate legal course of action, such as defending liability in court or paying for compensation and sentiment.

 The legal option depends on the case and the evidence found during the process.
 Choosing the right option for the company’s future and reputation is crucial.